 With the United Explorer Card, you can earn 40,000 United Airlines miles after spending $2,000 on purchases in the first three months of account opening.
 That’s a good offer – enough for a round-trip coach flight within the US or a one-way coach ticket to Europe, with miles left over.

-Let’s take a look at the benefits of holding the card – and whether or not it might make sense for you.
+Let’s take a look at the benefits of holding the card – and whether or not it makes sense for you.

 Is the Chase United Explorer Card Worth It?

 Read our review of the Chase United Explorer

 When you open the Chase United Explorer card, you’ll earn 40,000 United Airlines miles after spending $2,000 on purchases in the first three months of account opening.

 There’s a $95 annual fee with this card, but it’s waived the first year.
 The card also comes with:

 - 2 United Airlines miles per dollar you spend on purchases from United Airlines, at restaurants and hotels when you book directly